mlesniak/markov-generator/README.md

 # Overview

 Generate random pseudo-gibberish sentences from a source file by randomly choosing subsequent elements of the sentence based on initially randomly chosen starting words and occurences in the text.
 Uses Kafka's _Die Verwandlung_ (obtained from Project Gutenberg) as a primary source.

+I'm not completely happy with the result, but this code is just a playground for this idea and maybe future work based on that.

 ## Build